Trauma and Resilience in the Time of Coronavirus

 Nancy Hyatt & Teddy Frank Senior Advisor: Ruby Mendenhall

-Although the coronavirus pandemic has been evolving since January 2020, the virus is far from over.
-The implications of dealing with the coronavirus continue to impact us now and into the foreseeable future as we deal with massive disruptions to our economic, political, medical, educational and social structures The pandemic has challenged the fundamental ways in which we view ourselves, each other and the countries in which we live.
+The coronavirus pandemic has been evolving since January 2020.
+It impacts us now and into the foreseeable future as we deal with massive disruptions to our economic, political, medical, educational, and social structures.
+It has challenged the fundamental ways in which we view ourselves, each other, and our countries.

 - What constitutes the historical background to the response to the coronavirus pandemic in your country?